sahahn/midi_2_led/README.md

 ### Directory

 This directory includes the final code in workingBuild.py, a midi test script, a GUI for editting config files in configEditor.py and also some other funny odds and ends, e.g., the original project proposal, and in leiu of proper version control, just a folder filled with different versions of the code.

+Give the code itself some slack, I had only taken my first intro to python class a little under a year before trying this project.
+Instead check out the cool videos of the final working version: https://www.youtube.com/channel/UCV7bcBXoSTE6RovpsHM6S3A/videos